GramAddict/docs/configuration.md

 # Configuration File

 As of v1.2.0, GramAdict supports a configuration file and **it is 100% recommended**.
 Let me repeat, if you use GramAddict, you should be using a configuration file.
-You should not be using arguments anymore. *You technically can, but we up to 63 arguments now... so it's a lot easier if you use the configuration file.*
+You should not be using arguments anymore. *You technically can, but we have up to 66 arguments now... so it's a lot easier if you use the configuration file.*

 To make it easy, to get started... we have a configuration file with every single option argument available in it.
 You just need to comment out any lines that you don't want to use with a `#`.
-You can [download that file here](https://raw.githubusercontent.com/GramAddict/bot/master/config-examples/config.yml).
-This file should be placed in a folder within your **GramAddict** folder, named after your username which is inside accounts main folder (if you don't create that folder, the bot will do it for you at the first run). e.g `accounts/username/config.yml` You can have multiple configuration files per user and are encouraged to do so.
+You can [download that file here](https://raw.githubusercontent.com/GramAddict/bot/master/config-examples/config.yml) (right click on the link -> save as).
+This file should be placed in a folder within your **GramAddict** folder, named after your username which is inside accounts main folder (if you don't create that folder, the bot will do it for you on the first run). e.g `accounts/username/config.yml` You can have multiple configuration files per user and are encouraged to do so.
 For example, I use one that is my normal "interaction" config and another that is a "clean up" config. e.g `accounts/username/interact.yml` and `accounts/username/unfollow.yml`.

 <br/>